 Establishment LBH originally intended to provide legal aid to the poor.
 Gradually the organization was transformed into one of the key subjects for resistance to the New Order regime under Soeharto Administration.
 In this context, then Legal Aid Foundation developed the Legal Aid Structural concept, this concept based on the efforts to promote the establishment of the rule of law that ensures social justice by engaging the client to participate in solving the problem themselves, organize themselves and eventually be self-supporting and no longer depends on the lawyer.
 Until now Indonesia Legal Aid Foundation has grown and has 15 branches and 7 posts scattered from Banda Aceh to Papua.

-From Tanah Abang go to platform 3/5 and take the Yellow Line heading to Manggarai, change your route and go to platform 3/5 and take the Red Line or Blue Line heading to Jakarta Kota and stop at Cikini Station.
-Take a 8 minutes walk to the southeast
+From Tanah Abang go to platform 3 and take the Yellow Line heading to Depok/Nambo/Bogor and stop at Manggarai, go to platform 3/5 and take the Red Line or Blue Line heading to Jakarta Kota and stop at Cikini and take a 8 minutes walk to the southeast

-From Sudirman go to platform 2 and take the Yellow Line heading to Manggarai, change your route and go to platform 3/5 and take the Red Line or Blue Line heading to Jakarta Kota and stop at Cikini Station.
-Take a 8 minutes walk to the southeast
+From Sudirman go to platform 2 and take the Yellow Line heading to Depok/Nambo/Bogor and stop at Manggarai, go to platform 3/5 and take the Red Line or Blue Line heading to Jakarta Kota and stop at Cikini and take a 8 minutes walk to the southeast

 see the link map or the map below